dotnetrdf/dotnetrdf/v3ChangeNotes.md

 ### UriLoaderTimeout
 This option is moved to UriLoader.Timeout.
 This is still a static property at present as the UriLoader is currently implemented as a static class.

+### QueryExecutionTimeout
+This option can be set when creating a new `LeviathanQueryProcessor` using the new optional `options` callback parameter on the `LeviathanQueryProcessor` constructor.